 This is another favorite thing from Plan Your Year – I love creating a new plan each week because our weeks aren’t always the same.
 Some weeks we have field trips, some weeks my husband has different work hours, and some weeks someone is sick.

 My weekly page means freedom AND organization.

 So I consult my monthly ideas and move them to my weekly planning page along with some other important stuff like classes we have going on and what our read-aloud and audiobook are for that week so I can see our whole homeschool week at a glance.

 I want to disclose to you right now that bullet journaling DOES look really complicated.
 You can make it a part-time job if you want to.
 If you head to Pinterest or Instagram, you might lose your mind.

 But for me, bullet journaling is incredibly simple.
 I don’t make arty pages filled with curlicue borders.
-I don’t do complicated hand-lettering, and I have a completely reasonable amount of washi tape.
+I don’t do complicated hand-lettering, and I have a perfectly reasonable amount of washi tape.

 (“Perfectly reasonable,” is a very subjective term when it comes to office supplies, I think.)

 So what do you really need to get started?

 I promise, to get started bullet journaling, you just need a few things:

 First, you need a notebook.
 I am partial to these.
 They already have an index at the front, which saves a ton of time and work.
 Plus, the pages are numbered so things are easy to find.